knitr::opts_chunk$set(

 4 Minimizing Variance

-The objective to minimize variance is a quadratic problem of the form: $$\min\limits_{w} \quad \boldsymbol{w}'\Sigma \boldsymbol{w}$$ subject to portfolio managers' desired constraints, where $\Sigma$ is the estimated covariance matrix of asset returns and $\boldsymbol{w}$ is the set of portfolio weights.
-It is a quadratic problem.
+The objective to minimize variance is a quadratic problem of the form: $$\min\limits_{w} \quad \boldsymbol{w}'\Sigma \boldsymbol{w}$$ subject to portfolio managers' desired constraints, where $\Sigma$ is the estimated covariance matrix of asset returns and $\boldsymbol{w}$ is the vector of portfolio weights.
+This is a quadratic optimization problem.

 4.1 Global Minimum Variance Portfolio